 Selling your products on marketplaces and channels such as Google Shopping, Amazon, Easy, etc. is a great way to generate exposure for your product and augment your online sales.
 These platforms would help you reach out to a broader audience and get exposure for your brand.
 Just make sure that you keep your brand positioning and product promotion tactics (such as discounting, free shipping, etc.) consistent across all online channels.

 23. Measure traffic and analyse the data

-Conversion is always a final goal of any e-commerce website.
+Conversion is always a final goal of eCommerce marketing.

-We have explored several e-commerce strategies to make the online ventures a success saga.
+We have explored several eCommerce marketing strategies to make online ventures a success saga.
 However, the selection of appropriate strategies and implementations depend on the nature and the target audience of an e-commerce business.

-Now that you many ideas on how to promote your online store, put the above tips to work to drive success for your ecommerce store.
+Now that you many ideas on how to promote your online store, apply the above tips to drive success for your eCommerce store.